gkhaburzaniya/pyscript-docs/docs/faq.md

 #### In MicroPython

 The proxy situation is definitely simpler in MicroPython.
-It just creates proxies automatically (so there is no need for a manual `create_proxy` step).
+It creates proxies automatically (so there is no need for a manual `create_proxy` step).

 This is because MicroPython doesn't (yet) have a `destroy()` method for